cryostatio/cryostatio.github.io/guides/_subsections/getting-help.md

 If you have completed the tour previously, feel free to click <i>Skip Tour</i> and dive right in to **Cryostat**.
 If you have not completed the tour previously and are unsure what **Cryostat** can do or how to use it, click <i>Get Started</i>
-to begin the guided walkthrough of the **Cryostat** web application.
+to begin the guided walkthrough of the **Cryostat Web** application.

 {% include howto_step.html
   summary="Tour Begins"